Alan Knight (footballer, born 1961): Playing career

-Knight's testimonial match took place in 1995 with a South Coast Derby against Southampton played in front of 18,000 fans at Fratton Park.
+His testimonial match took place in 1995 with a South Coast Derby against Southampton played in front of 18,000 fans at Fratton Park.
 Southampton won the match 5–1, with Knight scoring the only goal for the home side from the penalty spot.

 After resisting competition from Estonian international goalkeeper Mart Poom and being named Portsmouth's player of the season for two consecutive seasons during the mid-1990s, Knight eventually found himself being phased out of the first team by first Terry Fenwick, and later Alan Ball, with the young goalkeeper Aaron Flahavan becoming first choice.
 However, Flahavan's inconsistent form and health issues saw Knight continue to appear for Portsmouth into his late 30s.
 He started for Portsmouth against eventual winners Chelsea in the 4–1 FA Cup quarter-final defeat at Fratton Park in March 1997, and appeared 25 times during the 1998–99 season keeping five clean sheets, most notably in a 1–0 FA Cup win away at Premier League club Nottingham Forest.

 Knight made his final appearance at Fratton Park as a late substitute for Flahavan in a Football League Cup tie against Torquay United on 24 August 1999.
 His 800th appearance came as a substitute at Blackburn Rovers and saw fans in all corners of Ewood Park rising to applaud his appearance on the pitch.
 On 3 January 2000, at the age of 38, Knight played his last match for Portsmouth at Norwich City's Carrow Road, becoming the only player to appear for the club in four different decades.

-In 2001, he was awarded an MBE in the New Year's Honours List.
-He also has an honorary Master of Science degree, which he was awarded by the University of Portsmouth in 1996.
+In the 2001 New Year Honours, Knight was appointed a Member of the Order of the British Empire (MBE) for services to association football.
+He also had an honorary Master of Science degree, which he was awarded by the University of Portsmouth in 1996.

-Knight played briefly for Havant & Waterlooville in 2001, making three appearances.
+He played briefly for Havant & Waterlooville in 2001, making three appearances.